Task Force IV

 Secondly, we’re developing resilience to manage climate-related risks in our operations.
 This includes collecting and assessing operational data, advancing our understanding of blue carbon ecosystem conservation and restoration, and leveraging financial instruments to support transformation.

-1. Set science-based goals and reporting for GHG emissions reduction by October 2021.
+1. Companies will establish science-based goals and reporting approaches for reduction of greenhouse gas emissions by October 2021.
+(Note: see October 2021 press release)

-2. Announce GHG reduction targets in line with the Paris Agreement by May 2022.
+1. To all have time-bound GHG reduction targets aligned with the Paris Agreement announced by May 2022

 Sustainable Development Goal 14: conserve and sustainable use use of the oceans, seas and marine resources